MAX 10 KG

 Pets are not permitted on board, except for guide dogs.
 Don’t forget to pack your guide dog’s required travel documents: these will need to comply with the regulations of the countries you’re visiting.

-Passengers who purchase a large cabin bag can bring a musical instrument case on board which has a maximum length of 80 cm.
-Other dimensions of the case must not exceed 45 x 25 cm.
+You can bring a musical instrument case on board which has a maximum length of 80 cm.
+Other dimensions of the case must not exceed 40 x 23 cm.

 - examples of such instruments are violins, violas, flutes, clarinets, trumpets, ukuleles

-- the musical instrument case should be placed in the large cabin bag sizer: width & depth must fit and height should be less than approximately 1.5 times the allowed height
+- the musical instrument case should be placed in the hand luggage sizer: width & depth must fit and height should be less than approximately 1.5 times the allowed height

-- the small musical instrument is your cabin baggage and no other piece can be carried on board
+small musical instrument is your cabin baggage and no other piece can be

 - the musical instrument must be placed in the overhead compartment